-A full written record will be maintained centrally at the School of all concerns, difficulties and complaints, whether they are resolved informally under Stage 1, or dealt with formally under Stages 2 to 4.
+A full written record will be maintained centrally at the School of all complaints resolved under Stage 2 to 4.

-Records of concerns, difficulties or complaints will be destroyed when the student to which they relate reaches the age of twenty four years or, in the case of a student with a statement of special educational needs, when the student reaches the age of thirty years.
+Records of complaints will be destroyed when the student to which they relate reaches the age of twenty four years or, in the case of a student with a statement of special educational needs, until the student reaches the age of thirty years.